Piazza del Campidoglio: Cordonata

 The Cordonata (Italian word, from cordone, which in architecture means "linear element which emphasizes a limit") is a wide-ramped road, gradually ascending from the city to the hilltop.
 It is decorated with various sculptural works.
 It was built to be wide enough for horse riders to ascend the hill without dismounting.
 In addition to the statues of the two Egyptian lions in black basalt placed at the base, towards the middle of the climb on the grassy clearing on the left, there is the Monument to Cola di Rienzo of the politician Cola di Rienzo (1313-1354), installed in 1886.
-At the top of the cordonata are the statues of the Dioscuri, the marble renditions of Castor and Pollux, from the Temple of Castor and Pollux, and two statues of marble weapons from the :it:Ninfeo di Alessandro (Mario's Trophies) of the Piazza Vittorio.
+At the top of the cordonata are the statues of the Dioscuri, the marble renditions of Castor and Pollux, from the Temple of Castor and Pollux, and two statues of marble weapons from the Ninfeo di Alessandro (Mario's Trophies) of the Piazza Vittorio.

 The two fountains that in 1588, Della Porta managed to create for the Campidoglio are the two basalt lions on the sides of the base of the cordonata.
 They were transferred in 1582 from the remains of the "Temple of Isis", which were completed with two marble vases specially built to collect water.
 The two original lions were transferred in 1885 to the Vatican Museums, but then put back in their place in 1955.